Code noir: Mascarene Islands

 The Mascarene Islands' Lettres patentes had 54 articles.
 It notably differed from the Antilles' Code noir that slave owners, and not colonial authorities, were responsible for the Christianization of slaves.

 The Lettres patentes were not exhaustive, and had to be supplemented if not amended by other texts; most notably, the royal ordinance of 20 August 1766, the local ordinance of September 1767, the Code jaune, the Code Decaen and the Nouveau Code Noir.

 Louisiana

 The Louisiana Code noir was ratified by King Louis XV in December 1723 and registered in New Orleans on September 10, 1724.
-It remained the basis of Louisiana's legislation on slavery (with some revisions in the Spanish Partidas Siete) until 1806-1807, when the legislature of New Orleans decided to revise the regulations on these matters.
+It remained the basis of Louisiana's legislation on slavery (with some revisions in the Spanish Partidas Siete) until 1806-1807, when the legislature of New Orleans revised the regulations on these matters.
 Even then, parts of the Code noir were kept.